chanakaudaya/solution-architecture-patterns/Multi-Cloud-Enterprise-Deployment-Pattern.md

 - Run DR site on worker cloud while running production in master
 - Run workloads across clouds based on the load and the cheapest pricing option (cloud arbitrage)

+## Challenges
+While there are many advantages in the multi cloud strategy, there are challenges which needs to be properly managed.
+Here are some disadvantages

+- Managing deployment across multiple clouds require expertise on respective clouds which is costly than using a single infrastructure
+- Performance will get impacted when the worker deployments needs to contact with master deployment
+- Increased security risk with a widen attack surface

 ## Conclusion
-Multi-cloud strategy is something every enterprise is looking into because of the advantages it brings around the availability, pricing and vendor-locking.
+Multi-cloud strategy is something every enterprise is looking into because of the advantages it brings around the availability, pricing and freedom from vendor-locking.
+In the same time, it is not coming without it's own challenges.
+With the multi cloud strategies becoming more main stream, these challenges will be addressed through proper solutions.